 The Zero Touch IT Future

-I am surely not the first person to paint this picture but the best way to create an IT management system that works no matter what is to design it to be nearly Zero Touch.
-By that I mean that from the moment the PO is placed to the requisition order to the first time the employee logs on, no other human being touches the laptop.
+We are surely not the first to paint this picture but the best way to create an Enterprise Technology Orchestration system that works no matter what is to design it to be nearly Zero Touch.
+By that we mean that from the moment the PO is placed to the requisition order to the first time the employee logs on, no other human being touches the laptop.
 It’s an entirely closed process.
 Here’s how it might work.

 The company purchasing department and IT department are both linked to the laptop reseller (or even better, the laptop maker).
 When a PO is filed, it is immediately mapped to a specific serial number and MAC address (or MAC addresses, depending on the type of machine).
 With that PO also comes a disk image and orders for what agents should be installed.
 The IT team should be able to remotely verify that the proper imaging was instituted, the right agents were installed and additional software that the employee needs is pre-configured on the device.
 This would include a password manager containing login credentials for all the SaaS products that the employee would need.

 The box arrives at the employees desk or house and they receive a text message with a link to the company’s scanning app which installs in its own container on Android and iOS devices.
 With the scanning app installed, the employee can then take an image of the serial number and MAC addresses on the bottom of their device (where the sticker is affixed at the factory).
 When they fire up the machine, it will generate a QR code that maps to the hash generated to match that machine’s particular disk image and all the other preconfigured software and SaaS to verify that they are one and the same.